spinkube/documentation/content/en/about/index.md

 <br />
 <br />

-<u>**Spin Kubernetes (k8s) Plugin**</u>
+<u>**Spin Plugin for Kubernetes**</u>

-The [Spin k8s plugin](https://github.com/spinkube/spin-plugin-k8s) is designed to enhance Kubernetes by enabling the execution of Wasm modules directly within a Kubernetes cluster.
+The [Spin plugin for Kubernetes](https://github.com/spinkube/spin-plugin-kube) is designed to enhance Kubernetes by enabling the execution of Wasm modules directly within a Kubernetes cluster.
 This plugin works by integrating with containerd shims, allowing Kubernetes to manage and run Wasm workloads in a way similar to traditional container workloads.

 <br />
 <br />